ShlokDiwan/genai-soc-2026/week5-hybridsight/README.md

 # 👁️ HybridSight

-HybridSight is a hybrid AI agent built during **MSTC GenAI Track 2026 – Week 5**.
+HybridSight is a hybrid multi-modal AI agent.

 It combines: